 Results from Real-Time Simulation

-This example has been tested on a Speedgoat Performance real–time target machine with an Intel® 3.5 GHz i7 multi–core CPU.
+This example was tested on a Speedgoat Performance real-time target machine with an Intel® 3.5 GHz i7 multi-core CPU.
 This model can run in real time with a step size of 30 microseconds.